tock/libtock-rs/README.md

 at your option.

-Submodules have their own licenses.
+Submodules, as well as the code in the `ufmt` directory, have their own licenses.

 ### Contribution